Augustinian Province of England and Scotland: Restoration

 There were some attempts to restore or to continue Augustinian life by individuals who came from Spain, Rome and Ireland.
 Eventually, thanks to the Irish Province, it was possible to make a new start in the second half of the nineteenth century when St Monica’s, Hoxton Square, the first permanent foundation since the Reformation, was opened in 1864, followed by Our Lady of Good Counsel, Hythe (1891) and St Augustine's Church, Hammersmith (1903).
 The consolidation of these communities continued and was followed by significant expansion in the second half of the century.
 The Order took on the responsibility of the parish of SS Peter and Paul, Dundee, in 1948.
 The return to Scotland heralded the renaissance of the Anglo-Scottish province.
 Further development took place in 1951: a new school, Austin Friars, was established in Carlisle, in the north of England.
 Austin Friars began as a boarding school for boys (11 yrs – 18yrs), with some day pupils.
 In the twenty-first century, it is co-educational, educates only day pupils.

 Clare Priory, the first-ever Augustinian foundation in Britain, was bought back and became the novitiate for the vice-province.
 The first chapter of the Order to be held in England since 1532 took place at Clare in 1970.
 The 1970s saw further, considerable growth, with the establishment of parishes in Woodvale, Southport, and Bishop’s Court Preparatory School nearby, together with St Mary’s, Great Yarmouth.
 In 1973, the friars took over the parish of St Mary's Church, Harborne, Birmingham from the Passionists.

 With such growth, supported by generous assistance from the mother Province in Ireland and encouraged by several vocations from England and Scotland, the vice-province was granted full Province status in September 1977.
 Fr Bernard O’Connor became Provincial of the new Anglo-Scottish Province.
 Saint John Stone, martyred under Henry VIII, was named patron of the re-established Province.

 Present Day

-As of 2021, there are 5 Augustinian communities around the UK; St. Mary's, Harborne, St. Joseph's, Broomhouse, Edinburgh, Clare Priory in Suffolk, St Augustine's Church, Hammersmith and St Monica's Church, Hoxton.
-There are around 30 Augustinian Friars in total serving in the UK involved in a variety of ministries, including prison and University chaplaincy.
+As of 2024, there are 4 Augustinian communities around the UK; St. Mary's, Harborne, Clare Priory in Suffolk, St Augustine's Church, Hammersmith and St Monica's Church, Hoxton.
+There are around 20 Augustinian Friars in total serving in the UK involved in a variety of ministries, including prison and University chaplaincy.
 Clare Priory, serves as a parish and retreat centre and also houses a shrine dedicated to Our Lady, Mother of Good Counsel.

-There is also a community of Augustinian Cannonesses at the Boarbank Hall in Cumbria.
+There is also a community of Augustinian Canonesses at the Boarbank Hall in Cumbria.